manogna1409/Sudoku-Solver/README.md

 # Sudoku-Solver
-This project solves various kinds of sudoku puzzles using Answer set Programming We use clingo syntax to write the program.
+This project solves various kinds of sudoku puzzles using Answer set Programming.
+We use clingo syntax to write the program.